am-tropin/restaurant-europe/README.md

-# European restaurants: Classification & Recommender
+# European restaurants: Classification, Hypotheses & Recommender

 The project classifies restaurants by various features using XGBoost and scikit-learn models and gives content-based recommendations of European restaurants using Jaccard metric from SciPy.
 Also aggregates the data for the Tableau Public dashboard.